Auckland schools in lockdown after threat made

 Photos have been posted online of pupils huddling under desks with the classroom’s curtains closed.

-One Rutherford College pupil inside the school told The New Zealand Herald: “This is a very scary experience for me and my classmates.
-This is our first time.
-The only thing that we have been told is that we have to be in lockdown and stay quiet.

-“The teachers are super strict of students to stay under the desk.
-They are doing a really good job of keeping everything under control.”

-A parent told the Herald she had been waiting for her daughter, who studies at Rutherford Primary, but “it seems like something is happening at the college”.
+A parent told The New Zealand Herald she had been waiting for her daughter, who studies at Rutherford Primary, but “it seems like something is happening at the college”.

 Armed police and patrol vehicles are stationed outside Rutherford College.
 Parents are not being allowed inside and have been told to wait outside.